hiddenvoices/.github/README.md

-# .github
+# Hidden Voices Homepage
-Hidden Voices Homepage
+- This repository contains all the necessary details about the HV project.